Article ID: 2844931 - View products that this article applies to.

 This doesn't look like a valid user ID.
 Make sure you typed the user ID assigned to you by your organization.
 It usually looks like firstname.lastname@example.org or email@example.com.

-This issue occurs if the user principal name (UPN) of the user in the on-premises Active Directory environment and the user's UPN in Windows Azure Active Directory (Windows Azure AD) don't match.
-For example, the issue occurs if the on-premises UPN is email@example.com and the Windows Azure AD UPN is firstname.lastname@example.org.
+This issue occurs if the user principal name (UPN) of the user in the on-premises Active Directory environment and the user's UPN in Microsoft Azure Active Directory (Azure AD) don't match.
+For example, the issue occurs if the on-premises UPN is firstname.lastname@example.org and the Azure AD UPN is email@example.com.

 This situation can occur if the user's UPN changed but directory synchronization didn't yet occur to sync the change.